| Home > Illinois Bankruptcy |

 Based on income, free bankruptcy advice and representation may also be obtained from the following organizations: See Illinois Legal Aid's website for information and organizations that provide legal services to low income clients in Illinois.

-If you are concerned about the representation provided to you by an Illinois bankruptcy attorney, contact the Attorney Registration & Disciplinary Commission of the Supreme Court of Illinois.
+If you are concerned about the representation provided to you

 Return to Top